Entering the Market

 - Share capital of CZK 1, corresponding to the minimum value of one share

-- Parent company’s directors provide declaration of intention to open a subsidiary
+- The parent company’s directors provide a declaration of intention to open a subsidiary

-- All documents for subsidiary must be notarized, including parent company’s Articles or Memorandum of Association
+- All documents for the subsidiary must be notarised, including the parent company’s Articles or Memorandum of Association

 - Must register for taxation and social security payments with the relevant authorities